The following information describes the branch's research programs and program areas.

 Program Officials: Andrew Bremer, Karen Winer, Dan Raiten

-Branch efforts in this area include basic research on growth-promoting peptides, hypothalamic-releasing factors and their influence on growth, pubertal maturation, obesity, and other aspects of physiologic development; studies to understand disorders of linear growth, bone accrual, and pubertal maturation, as well as genetic determinants of skeletal deformities.
+PGNB supports research on growth-promoting peptides; hypothalamic-releasing factors and their influence on growth; disorders of linear growth, bone accrual, and pubertal maturation; genetic determinants of skeletal deformities; obesity; and other aspects of physiologic development.

 Program Officials: Andrew Bremer, Karen Winer